SendiAp/Remaining/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## Which side of the chicken has more feathers?
+The outside.